-My advice?
-Air fryers are not necessary for most kitchens.
-Instead, consider a convection toaster (like this one on Amazon).
-You get all the benefits of an air fryer, but there’s no limit to the foods you can cook, it cooks more food at once, and it’s easier to clean.
+If you still can’t decide if an air fryer is right for your kitchen, consider a convection toaster (like this one on Amazon).
+You get the benefits of an air fryer, but there’s no limit to the foods you can cook, and it cooks more food at once.

 - Things to Buy for a New House (The Complete Checklist)

 - The Ultimate Ooni Pizza Oven Review: Is It Worth the Money?